 Deer Hair Bass Bug

 Another popper that works wonders for bass – bass fishing with this little fly will bring you lots of joy.
-Not all anglers are crazy about flies made from deer hair because they assume that the hair from a deer quickly become soggy and heavy.
+Not all anglers are crazy about deer hair fly, because they assume that the hair from a deer quickly become soggy and heavy.
 But don’t judge it until you’ve tried it yourself – you might be pleasantly surprised!

 The deer hair bug is brightly colored and constructed (as the name suggests!) mainly from the hair of a deer.
 It’s just the thing for making a splash and catching a lazy fish’s eye!